Palace economy: Etymology

 The thread leading to the current use of the terms came from the study of the palaces of the Minoan and Mycenaean civilizations, which flourished in the Late Bronze Age on Crete and mainland Greece respectively.
 The term palace economy began as a label for the economic activities of individual palaces, which contained very large areas for the storage of agricultural produce.
 For example, Sir Arthur Evans would refer to the palace economy, meaning the economy of the palace of Knossos.
 Others followed suit, without fully exploring what sort of economy that might be.

 In 1956 Ventris and Chadwick published an idea that they had been considering previously:Nor is there any evidence in the tablets of anything approaching currency.
 Every commodity is listed separately, and there is never any sign of equivalence between one unit and another.

 Contemporaneously M. Finley had noticed the evidence of redistribution in the tablets and sought to understand how that could occur in those pre-currency times.
-In The World of Odysseus he noted that most distribution was internal:All the production work, the seeding and harvesting and milling and weaving, even the hunting and raiding, though carried on by individuals, was performed on behalf of the household as a whole ... and from the centre they were redistributed ....
+In The World of Odysseus he noted that most distribution was internal:All the production work, the seeding and harvesting and milling and weaving, even the hunting and raiding, though carried on by individuals, was performed on behalf of the household as a whole ... and from the centre they were redistributed ...

 Finley further hypothesized that gift-giving, "the basic organizing mechanism among many primitive peoples," had been developed into a system of exchange, without prices, and dependent on the ad hoc valuation of the exchangers:The act of giving was ... always the first half of a reciprocal action, the other half of which was a counter-gift.

 Finley's observations were immediately and almost universally accepted; however, some reservations developed over the decades since then.
 Mycenaean ships were sent out from the palace complexes laden with ceramics, oils, perfumes and other goods precisely as though they were exports for sale, rather than gift-giving.

-Ventris died in 1956.
-Like the other archaeologists of the time, he never envisioned the palace economy as anything more than the day-to-day economics of the palace, although Ventris and Chadwick did remark on the "similarities in the size and organization of the royal palaces" of Nuzi, Alalakh and Ugarit.
+Like the other archaeologists of the time, Ventris did not use the term palace economy for anything more than the day-to-day economics of the palace, although Ventris and Chadwick did remark on the "similarities in the size and organization of the royal palaces" of Nuzi, Alalakh and Ugarit.
 Similarly, Finley in the late 1950s did not refer to his system as a palace economy.
 The status of the word had changed by 1960, when historical theorists had put the two together.